 - Find ways to transfer aspects of strong habits / talents you have in one area to another area.
 For example, if you have a passion outside of work, like sport, figure out ways that you can use some aspects of what you’re good at with it in the way you work (such as the discipline that comes with doing a minimum amount of “reps” for a workout, and turning your work to-do list into similar “reps”).

 So what do you think of the points raised here?
 Are there any which changed your outlook on creativity?
 Any which you still strongly disagree with?
 Let us know in the comments below.
-Don’t forget to sign up for our weekly innovation insights newsletter and free innovation ebook using the form at the bottom of the article.
+Don’t forget to sign up for our weekly innovation insights newsletter and free innovation ebook.

 And as a bonus: Here’s another lecture from Vincent Walsh on creativity, held recently at the British Library.
 Just try and ignore the oddly-flirtatious cardboard puppet in the first 30mins…